NXP Semiconductors sells China JV stake as Qualcomm takeover awaits Beijing nod

 Chinese regulators are considering the deal at a time of heightened trade tension between China and the United States over a proposed U.S. plan to introduce tariffs on imports from China, including in high-tech sectors.

-Last month, the U.S. government blocked the acquisition of Qualcomm by Singapore’s Broadcom Ltd, citing national security concerns and worries about China gaining the upper-hand in fifth-generation (5G) mobile network technology.
+Last month, the U.S. government blocked the acquisition of Qualcomm by Singapore’s Broadcom Ltd (AVGO.O), citing national security concerns and worries about China gaining the upper-hand in fifth-generation (5G) mobile network technology.

 Reporting by Cate Cadell; Editing by Adam Jourdan and Christopher Cushing